ai2cm/fv3config/docs/usage.rst

 ==================== ======== ============================================
-namelist             dict     Model namelist experiment_name      str      Name of experiment to use in output diag_table           str      location of diag_table file, or one of ("default", "grid_spec", "no_output") data_table           str      location of data_table file, or "default" initial_conditions   str      location of directory containing initial conditions data forcing              str      location of directory containing forcing data orographic_forcing   str      location of directory containing orographic data
+namelist             dict     Model namelist experiment_name      str      Name of experiment to use in output diag_table           str      location of diag_table file, or one of ("default", "grid_spec", "no_output") or an asset data_table           str      location of data_table file, or "default" initial_conditions   str      location of directory containing initial conditions data or sequence of assets forcing              str      location of directory containing forcing data or sequence of assets orographic_forcing   str      location of directory containing orographic data
 ==================== ======== ============================================